namesaregreat/neat-starter/src/testimonials/association-des-juristes-dexpression-francaise-de-lalberta.md

 ---
-pageName: Association-des-Juristes-d'Expression-Francaise-de-l'Alberta
+pageName: Barrhead-Figure-Skating-Club
-quote: I very much appreciated your rigorous professionalism, good humour, calm disposition and patience throughout the casino and with the volunteers.
-I look forward to working with you in the future.
+quote: Thank you so much Cristian.
+We hope to work with you again in the future!
-author: Denise L.
+author: Nichole B.
 tags:
-  - testimonial
+  - testimonials
-organization: Association des Juristes d'Expression Francaise de l'Alberta
+organization: Barrhead Figure Skating Club
 ---